pizlonator/fil-c-website/source/invisicaps.md

 If pointers could only ever live in local variables and could not be stored to the heap, then that would be the whole story!

+<a name="restptr"></a>
 ## InvisiCaps At Rest

-When a pointer is stored to the heap, we call this a *pointer at rest*.
+When a pointer is stored to the heap, we call this a *pointer at rest* (or *rest pointer*).
 Like a pointer in flight, a pointer at rest must know its *lower* and *intval*.
 InvisiCaps for pointers at rest achieve the following goals:

 - If you store a pointer to the heap and load it back as an integer, you get the intval.